FUN LEARNING GAMES

 Did you know if you link a story to new information you have a greater chance of remembering it.

 You will note I made up a story about each of the sounds.
 'M' for mum came from the mountains or 'd' for daddy had a fat tummy and a tall back.
-These stories are helping create bridges to new learning, in this case sound recognition.
+These stories are helping create learning bridges, in this case to sound recognition.
 They help create a memory jog.

 When we link positive emotion to new learning experiences, by playing games, it greatly increases our chances of recalling it.
 We remember what engages us.

 You have the choice of helping your child to learn either Beginning Combinations or Single Sounds Capital letters next.